roboncode/clean-architecture/README.md

 ## Presentation layer for apps

 To demonstrate a clean presentation layer, the web applications use [Shoelace](https://shoelace.style/), a web component library built on [Lit](https://lit.dev/).
-Developing web components is a best practice when you want to applly DRY (Don't repeat yourself) principle.
+Developing web components is a best practice when you want to apply the DRY (Don't repeat yourself) principle.

 # Test Driven Development (TDD)